SatoriNetwork/Satori/server/docs/flows.md

 2. compile history for one chosen by a module (random at first, by recommender later)
 3. load data into memory
 4. evaluate
-5. discard or make permanent after a random time
+5. discard if unused after a period of time
 6. repeat

 # server only flows

-forth coming
+see usecases.md

 # client-server communication flows